 Novato Library Knitfest

-Meets the 4th Wednesday of the month at 5:30 pm.
+Meets the 4th Thursday of the month at 5:30 pm.
 Bring in your own projects to work on in a fun, social environment.
 For more information, call (415) 473-2050.

 Book Clubs

-Several of our branches host Book Clubs that meet on a regular basis, both on site and on Zoom.
+Several of our branches host Book Clubs that meet on a regular basis, both on-site and on Zoom.

 Local Social Service Agencies and Groups